 All doors on escape routes leading towards a final exit should be quick and easy to open without the need for a key.
 In most situations this is the case; for instance, you simply operate the door handle of the door leading from an office and pass through.
 In the case of a hotel, while a key is required to access a bedroom, it is only necessary to operate the door handle to get out.
 However, the final exit door of a building frequently presents problems because this type of door requires a higher degree of security while still having to be to be opened easily from within.

-As this process is placing a large responsibilities on the person opening up a building and the Responsible Person, better solutions have been developed by fire exit hardware suppliers.
+As this process is placing a large responsibility on the person opening up a building as well as the Responsible Person, better solutions have been developed by fire exit hardware suppliers.

 Panic Bars (also called Push Bars)

 Push or panic bars go back to the early twentieth century, as the result of a number of serious fires in places of public entertainment.
 In 1934, the recommendations of the Home Office in the introduction to its “Manual of Safety Requirements in Theatres and Other Places of Public Entertainment” were based on the lessons from nine disasters at home and abroad.
 Panic bars are specifically designed for use by members of the public who are unfamiliar with a building and who might panic if they suddenly have to evacuate the premises.
 Panic bars are very effective where large numbers of people are attempting to travel at speed through a fire exit as minimal pressure on the bar releases the locking mechanism, which can be a latch and / or vertical bolts.

 Push bars should carry an appropriate sign, i.e. ‘Push to open’, and should only be fitted to doors that open outwards.
 They are suitable for both single leaf and double leaf, rebated / non-rebated doors.
 Where access from the outside is required, external access devices can be fitted to enable authorized access through the door(s) under normal circumstances.